 Someone tell F. Scott Fitzgerald to STFU because Chris Rock is having a second act better than his first, and I didn't think it was possible to top Never Scared (2004).
 Last I heard, Rock was married, bored, and out of the limelight.
 Turns out he's divorced after a costly custodial dispute and ready to roll--even on Tinder under his real name.

 I doubled over in laughter so many times, I can't remember most of the jokes.
 You might argue George Carlin also had a second act and got better, but his first act wasn't very funny.
 To go from being one of the funniest and edgiest comedians in America to even funnier over a decade later is incredible.
 Richard Pryor burned out.
 Eddie Murphy started making really bad movies.
 I don't know what happened to Carlos Mencia.
-We don't know what Russell Peters will do ten years from now, but it won't be edgy.
+Russell Peters might still be around ten years from now, but he won't ever be edgy.
 Here are a few of my takeaways from Rock's new tour, "Total Blackout."

 He laments America's apathy to mass shootings but owns a gun himself.
 He chastises police shootings against African-Americans while explaining his own interest in the issue: "Yeah, I'm famous, but only from 3 feet away.
 Until then..."